enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 JQM is able to load :term:`payloads<payload>` from jar files (in case your code is actually inside a war, it is possible to simply rename the file), which gives a clear guidance as to how the code should be packaged.
 However, there are also other elements that JQM needs to run the code.

-For exemple, when a client requests the :term:`payload` to run, it must be able to refer to the code unambiguously, therefore JQM must know an "application name" corresponding to the code.
-This name, with other data, is to be put inside an XML file that will be imported by JQM.
+For example, when a client requests the :term:`payload` to run, it must be able to refer to the code unambiguously, therefore JQM must know an "application name" corresponding to the code.
+This name, with other data, is to be put inside an XML file that will be imported by JQM - it's a deployment descriptor, akin to a web.xml or an ejb-jar.xml.
 A code can only run if its XML has been imported (or the corresponding values manually entered inside the database, a fully unsupported alternative way to do it).

 Should some terms prove to be obscure, please refer to the :doc:`../glossary`.